Alameda County Family Justice Center, Oakland, California

 Crystal Judson Family Justice Center, Tacoma, Washington

-Essex County Family Justice Center, Essex, New Jersey
+Essex County Family Justice Center, Newark, New Jersey

 Nampa Family Justice Center, Nampa, Idaho

 New Orleans Family Justice Center, New Orleans, Louisiana

 Thurston County Family Justice Center, Olympia, Washington

 Family Justice Center of Boston, Boston, Massachusetts

 Buncombe County Family Justice Center, Asheville, North Carolina